 Wow, we weren’t aware that you were living with type 2.
 Can you tell us more about that?

 I try to make sure I’m just doing what I can to keep it under control, basically.
 I do watch what I eat, and try to avoid anything that makes my blood sugar rise, like sugar and fruit especially.

 That’s really the thing with type 2 — it’s not so restricting and doesn’t require as much maintenance (as insulin dependence), but it still can affect other organs and your life.
 That’s something you consider as you get older, particularly.
 I’ve had my troubles with circulation, muscle problems and artery blockage.
 So I have to stay on top of it.

 So far I’m not on insulin, but I do have to be very wary and careful to do what I can to wrestle the danger.

-How did this JDRF benefit concert come together in Metro Detroit on August 24?
+How did this JDRF benefit concert come together in Metro Detroit in August 2015?